DiraGeoSystems/LocationFinder.QGIS/README.md

   OSGeo4W installer (Windows .msi)
 - the plugin itself consists of the [location_finder](./location_finder/) folder
+- tooling: VS Code with the Python extension (had to create *.env* file that sets the PYTHONPATH variable for QGIS and Qt stuff to be found)
 - use pyrcc5 to compile *resources.qrc* into *resources.py* – pyrcc5
   comes with OSGeoW but requires *o4w_env.bat* to be run first (search the QGIS installation directory for this script) or pyrcc5 or one of